 A friendly anonymous commenter asked if The Cossacks has any relation to Mikhail Lermontov’s A Hero of Our Time, published over twenty years earlier.
 It’s a good question.
 By the time Tolstoy was writing, Russian literature was already thick with Cossack literature: Lermontov in the novel and some poems, Pushkin’s The Captain’s Daughter and a number of shorter works, Gogol’s Taras Bulba.
-In other, all of the major writers of the generation before Tolstoy had written about Cossacks in one way or another.
+In other words, all of the major writers of the generation before Tolstoy had written about Cossacks in one way or another.
 What was Tolstoy adding to the tradition?

 I am not sure.
 For one thing, there was surely a shelf of non-canonical Cossack novels that I know nothing about.
 Any element of parody or imitation I see in Tolstoy is as likely to be about some book I have never heard of.
 Oh well.